code4recovery/tsml-ui/README.md

 ### 12 Step Meeting List

 If you're using the 12 Step Meeting List plugin for WordPress, you may use the shortcode `[tsml_react]`.
+There is no need to follow the installation instructions above.

 ### Google Sheet Support